Program Start Dates

 - Official Transcripts: Official transcripts are required from all institutions attended to complete the application packet.
 More information on transcript requirements can be found on the transcript policy page.

-- Statement of Purpose: In 250 words or less, describe how the Cybersecurity Policy and Compliance program fits into your professional life and career objectives.
+- Statement of Purpose: In 250 words or less, describe how the M.Eng.(CPC) program fits into your professional life and career objectives.

 - Letters of Recommendation: Three letters of recommendation are required for admission.
 At least one of these letters must come from a professional reference.
 Please download the letter of recommendation form, fill out the top portion, and email the form to the individual providing the recommendation.
 A letter of recommendation is only considered official when it is sent directly from the individual providing the recommendation to an admissions counselor via email at at email@example.com or via fax at 888-245-5409.
 Submissions directly from applicants will not be accepted.